ZachNusbaum/TravelPal/PROJECT-NOTES.md

 ## Comments about angular:

+* !!
+Because of CORS, app will only run on http://localhost:4200 or https://zachdn.us unless you replace API Keys with your own.

 * All of the code that I wrote lives in the [```./src/app```](/src/app) directory.

 * ```./src/app/*.service.rs``` files define the methods used to access the different API endpoints.